glitchinfinity/sf-sdk-ruby/contribute.md

 ## How to Contribute

 Want to help?
 Great!
-Whether you are making a bug fix or asking for a bug fix or improving our documentation please include as much deatil as you can.
+Whether you are making a bug fix or asking for a bug fix or improving our documentation please include as much detail as you can.
 Lets know your platform and sfrest version.
 If there is a visual problem please include a screen shot.
 If you get an error, please include the full stack trace.